Rarau/octet/README.md

 It also integrates a lightweight **library** (AntTweakBar) for drawing some UI elements which provide useful debug information.

-Finally a custom **fragment shader** has been developed to give the whole scene a caroonish look using a light ramp.
+Finally a custom **fragment shader** has been developed to give the whole scene a cartoonish look using a light ramp.

 The user can move around the scene using the following controls: